 There is a dormitory only for foreigners where one can take a bed upon showing the passport and valid Indian Visa.
 The dormitory is on the left side just before the main big hall of this building.
 There’s a sign on the door that reads ‘FOREIGNERS’ in white paint, one can’t miss it.

 Upon giving an id proof they give the keys to a locker.
 It’s recommended that one keeps all their belongings in the locker as things can get stolen while one is sleeping.
 I was reminded at least 5 times to do this by the lady staff there so I obliged.
 I put my day bag in this locker and carried only my phone and wallet to the temple.
 My shoes went in as well, I walked around bare feet.
 And when it was time to sleep, I put my wallet and phone in the locker too.

-I was not too sure of sleeping by myself with all my stuff under my head so I chose to sleep in Ladies ward in the building right outside.
+I was not too sure of sleeping by myself with all my stuff under my head so I chose to sleep in the Ladies ward in the building right outside.

 One of the reasons I was hesitant about staying in the temple was as soon as I arrived in Amritsar my periods started bringing in pain that made me want to cry.
 My toilet concern was put to rest as soon as I used it.

 There are western and Indian toilets.
 It was cleaner than some of the hostel toilets I have had the misfortune of using.
-The floor was dry, there was running water in the tap, soap containers had soap in the them and they didn’t look like they were sitting there collecting germs since the beginning of time.
+The floor was dry, there was running water in the tap, soap containers had soap in them and they didn’t look like they were sitting there collecting germs since the beginning of time.
 Carry your toilet paper though.

-**Restrooms are separate for men and women
+Note: There are separate toilets for men and women

 None of the electrical points work in the evening.
 They probably do in the morning but I didn’t check as I went back to my old hostel after spending about 4 hours at the temple in the morning.